dotnet/docs-maui/docs/user-interface/handlers/create.md

 Each platform handler class should be a partial class and derive from the generic `ViewHandler` class, that requires two type arguments:

-- The interface for the cross-platform control, that implements `IView`.
+- The class for the cross-platform control, that derives from `View`.
-- The type of the native view that implements cross-platform control on the platform.
-This should be identical to the type of the `PlatformView` property in the handler interface.
+- The type of the native view that implements the cross-platform control on the platform.
+This should be identical to the type of the `PlatformView` property in the handler.

 Each of the platform handler implementations should override the following methods: